 There are a variety of solutions that can improve signal.
 Some users may find that femtocells are the best option.
 These are fairly limited and restrictive solutions, but if you live on your own, or in a house where all mobile devices use the same network provider, then a femtocell could be the best option.

 For public and commercial properties, or homes with lots of devices connected to different mobile networks, installing a mobile repeater could be a more useful solution.
-StellaDoradus repeaters are not network restricted, which means they will boost the signal of all mobile networks, which makes them much more flexible.
+StellaDoradus repeaters are not network restricted.
+This means they will boost the signal of all mobile networks for an unlimited number of simultaneous users, which makes them much more flexible for commercial properties.